input-output-hk/catalyst-voices/docs/src/architecture/09_architecture_decisions/0007-api-versions.md

 * [Free Code Camp - How to Version a REST API](https://www.freecodecamp.org/news/how-to-version-a-rest-api/)
 * [Postman - API Versioning](https://www.postman.com/api-platform/api-versioning/)
+* [Deprecating Endpoints in OpenAPI]

+[Deprecating Endpoints in OpenAPI]: <https://openapispec.com/docs/how/how-does-openapi-handle-api-deprecation/)>

 [^1]: `^` asserts the position at the start of the string.</br>
 `v` matches the character `v`.</br>